-The single-family loans we acquired in the first quarter of 2016 continued to have a strong credit profile, with a weighted average original LTV ratio of 75% and a weighted average FICO credit score of 746.
-For more information on the credit risk profile of our single-family conventional loan acquisitions in the first quarter of 2016, see "Risk Management-Credit Risk Management-Single-Family Mortgage Credit Risk Management," including "Table 27: Risk Characteristics of Single-Family Conventional Business Volume and Guaranty Book of Business" in that section.
+The single-family loans we acquired in the third quarter of 2016 continued to have a strong credit profile, with a weighted average original LTV ratio of 74% and a weighted average FICO credit score of 752.
+For more information on the credit risk profile of our single-family conventional loan acquisitions in the third quarter and first nine months of 2016, see "Risk Management-Credit Risk Management-Single-Family Mortgage Credit Risk Management," including "Table 27: Risk Characteristics of Single-Family Conventional Business Volume and Guaranty Book of Business" in that section.

-Whether the loans we acquire in the future will exhibit an overall credit profile and performance similar to our more recent acquisitions will depend on a number of factors, including: our future guaranty fee pricing and any impact of that pricing on the volume and mix of loans we acquire; our future eligibility standards and those of mortgage insurers, the Federal Housing Administration ("FHA") and the Department of Veterans Affairs ("VA"); the percentage of loan originations representing refinancings; changes in interest rates; our future objectives and activities in support of those objectives, including actions we may take to reach additional underserved creditworthy borrowers; government policy; market and competitive conditions; and the volume and characteristics of HARP loans we acquire in the future.
+Whether the loans we acquire in the future will exhibit an overall credit profile and performance similar to our more recent acquisitions will depend on a number of factors, including: our future guaranty fee pricing and any impact of that pricing on the volume and mix of loans we acquire; our future eligibility standards and those of mortgage insurers, the Federal Housing Administration ("FHA") and the Department of Veterans Affairs ("VA"); the percentage of loan originations representing refinancings; changes in interest rates; our future objectives and activities in support of those objectives, including actions we may take to reach additional underserved creditworthy borrowers; government policy; market and competitive conditions; and the volume and characteristics of HARP and high LTV refinance loans we acquire in the future.
 In addition, if our lender customers retain more of the higher-quality loans they originate, it could negatively affect the credit risk profile of our new single-family acquisitions.